Orchard K Lettings

-Make sure your tenancy agreement has the relevant clauses in for pets.
+Make sure your tenancy agreement has the relevant clauses in for pets and that tenants know they will be charged for cleaning and damage.

-Get a professional property inventory which will avoid disputes when your tenant leaves as you can immediately see the condition of the property before and after.
+Get a professional property inventory which will avoid disputes when your tenant leaves as you can evidence the condition of the property before and after.

 Know your obligations as landlord and make sure you adhere to all rules and regulations surrounding property letting.
 Make sure you search hard for those not so well advertised regulations.